 Fall is finally making its way to the Sonoran Desert and I couldn't be happier.
 There are so many things I love about fall and winter, and butternut squash and hearty soups are definitely two of them.
 When I saw this recipe that combined both of those loves, I marked it immediately.
 Even better, it uses a slow cooker.
 Bonus!

-M and I both really liked this soup.
-It was filling, but didn't weigh you down.
+I both really liked this soup.
+It was filling, but didn't weigh me down.
 Served with some homemade whole wheat pita, it was a low-maintenance meal that scored very high for flavor and ease of preparation.